-The Consolidated Plan's risk-sharing contribution rates, which are the basis on which the FY 2023 contribution rates were determined, meet the definition of an ADC, so for this Plan, an additional year should be added to the schedule reflecting FY 2023 on that risk-sharing rate basis.
+The Consolidated Plan's risk-sharing contribution rates, which are the basis on which the FY 2024 contribution rates were determined, meet the definition of an ADC, so for this Plan, an additional year should be added to the schedule reflecting FY 2024 on that risk-sharing rate basis.
 Based on GASB guidance, a full 10 years of information should be shown in this schedule.
 We have shown only the current year of this Schedule of Employer Contributions below and believe that you can accumulate these in the MainePERS ACFR to show the full 10-year schedule.

 Only the current year of the Notes to Schedule of Employer Contributions below needs to be included in the notes to this schedule.
 However, any factors that significantly affect trends in the Schedule of Employer Contributions at any point in the 10-year period should also be included in the notes to this schedule.
-As of June 30, 2023, we have not included such a note in the Notes to Schedule of Employer Contributions below.
+As of June 30, 2024, we have not included such a note in the Notes to Schedule of Employer Contributions below.
 However, it is our expectation that the System's staff will make the final determination regarding any notes needed for this schedule, and we are available to provide any additional information that they may need for this purpose.

-Table VI-4Schedule of Employer ContributionsFY 2023 ined Contribution (ADC) \$ 92,595,758 Contributions in Relation to the ADC 92,595,758 Contribution Deficiency/(Excess)\$Covered Payroll (Payroll)\$\$\$57.368.130 Covered Payroll (Pa \$ 857,368,130 Contributions as a I Percentage of Payroll 10.8% For FY 2023 Notes to Schedule of of Employer Contributions Valuation Date: June 30, 2021 Timing: June 30, 2023 rates based on the risk-sharing meth on the 2021 actuarial valuation. odol ogy calculated based Key Methods and A Assumptions Used to Determine Contribution Rates Actuarial Cost Method: Entry age normal Asset Valuation Method: Three-year smoothed market Amortization Method: Level percentage of payroll, closed periods.
-Cun to 2016 amortized over a 20-year period June 30, 2015 valuation date.
-Subsequent layers of over individual 20-year periods. com mencing with the
+Table VI-4 Schedule of Employer Contributions FY 2024 Actuarially Determined Contribution (ADC) \$ 98,715,699 Contributions in Relation to the ADC 98,715,699 Contribution Deficiency/(Excess) \$ 0 Covered Payroll (Payroll) \$ 914,034,250 Contributions as a Percentage of Payroll 10.8%

+^{} For FY 2024

+Notes to Schedule of Employer Contributions

+Valuation Date: June 30, 2022

+Timing: June 30, 2024 rates based on the risk-sharing methodology calculated based on the 2022 actuarial valuation.

+Key Methods and Assumptions Used to Determine Contribution Rates

+Actuarial Cost

+Method: Entry age normal

+Asset Valuation

+Method: Three-year smoothed market

+Amortization Level percentage of payroll, closed periods.
+Cumulative UAL from prior Method: to 2016 amortized over a 20-year period commencing with the over individual 20-year periods.

+June 30, 2015 valuation date.
+Subsequent layers of pooled UAL amortized

 Discount Rate: 6.50%

+Amortization

-Amortization Growth Rate: 2.75%
+Growth Rate: 2.75%

 Price Inflation: 2.75%

 Salary Increases: 2.75% plus merit component based on employee's years of service

-Mortality: 112.1% and 118.5% of the 2010 Public Plan General Benefits-Weighted Healthy Annuitant Mortality Table, respectively, for males and females, using the 83.5% and 88.6% of the 2010 Public Plan General Benefits-Weighted Employee Mortality Table, respectively, for males and females, for ages prior to the start of the Healthy Annuitant Mortality Table, both projected from the 2010 base rates using MP_2020 model with an ultimate rate of 1.00% for ages 80 and under, grading down to 0.05% at age 95, and further grading down to 0.00% at age 115, along with convergence to the ultimate rates in the year 2027.
+Mortality: 112.1% and 118.5% of the 2010 Public Plan General Benefits-Weighted

+Healthy Annuitant Mortality Table, respectively, for males and females, using the 83.5% and 88.6% of the 2010 Public Plan General Benefits-Weighted Employee Mortality Table, respectively, for males and females, for ages prior to the start of the Healthy Annuitant Mortality Table, both projected from the 2010 base rates using MP_2020 model with an ultimate rate of 1.00% for ages 80 and under, grading down to 0.05% at age 95, and further grading down to 0.00% at age 115, along with convergence to the ultimate rates in the year 2027.

-A complete description of the methods and assumptions used to determine contribution rates for the year ending June 30, 2023 can be found in the June 30, 2021 Actuarial Valuation Report.
+A complete description of the methods and assumptions used to determine contribution rates for the year ending June 30, 2024 can be found in the June 30, 2022 Actuarial Valuation Report.